-Warsaw – Poland’s capital where the old and new merge
+Warsaw – Poland’s Capital where the old and new merge

 I have been in Warsaw three times and this city is surprising me every time when I’m there.
-I have fallen in love with this Polish city and here is why.
+I have fallen in love with this Polish city, and here is why.
 When I was in Warsaw for the first time, I took a city tour with a tour guide.
-That was great chance to learn more about the history of Warsaw, the culture, lifestyle, education, economy and more.
+That was a great chance to learn more about the history of Warsaw, the culture, lifestyle, education, economy and more.
 This is an amazing city that will take your breath away with every statue, building, restaurant and bar.

 Right in front of the Warsaw main station is one of the most famous buildings in Warsaw – the Palace of Culture and Science.
 This building is like a trademark for Warsaw and even for whole Poland.
 It is the tallest building in the capital of Poland and all of Poland.
 This beautiful building is a gift from the USSR and is an example of Social Realist architecture.
 People are seeing the Palace of Culture and Science in two ways: as a masterpiece and as a symbol of kitsch.
-For me, this is a special building, because when you go at the last floor, you can see the whole city which is just fabulous.
+For me, this is a special building, because when you go to the last floor, you can see the entire city, which is just fabulous.

 Did I mention that I was in Warsaw for a business?
 Well, most of the international companies are located on a downtown area which is known as Sródmiescie.
-These modern skyscrapers are centered around the Palace of Culture and Science and they are presenting the modern spirit of Warsaw.
+These modern skyscrapers are centred around the Palace of Culture and Science, and they are presenting the modern spirit of Warsaw.
 Here is the Oxford Tower (or also known as The Elektrim).
 This building was built in 1979 and was the first really tall modern skyscraper in Warsaw.
 Also, here is the Prosta Tower which is a modern, A-class office building.
 This building is just 500m away from the Palace of Culture and Science and is making the new city of Warsaw really beautiful and modern.
 Around these modern building is also Novotel, a high modern building that was compared in 1974 and has 33 floors.

-It’s so amazing to do walk around Sródmiescie area and Marszalkowska that is perhaps the busiest street and area in the center of Warsaw and take pictures of the Palace and its new and modern skyscrapers.
+It’s so amazing to do walk around Sródmiescie area and Marszalkowska that is perhaps the busiest street and area in the centre of Warsaw and take pictures of the Palace and its new and modern skyscrapers.

-While you are walking and leaving the New Town in Warsaw, on the border to the Old Town is the Blue Tower built in 1991 which has 25 floors and is 100m to the roof.
+While you are walking and leaving the New Town in Warsaw, on the border to the Old Town is the Blue Tower built in 1991 which has 25 floors and is 100 m to the roof.

-The Old Town of Warsaw is a magical place that will bring you back in the 15th century.
-Walking on Zamkowy Square, you can notice the Royal Castle and St. Anne’s Church which are one of the most famous places in the Old Town.
+The Old Town of Warsaw is a magical place that will bring you back to the 15th century.
+Walking on Zamkowy Square, you can notice the Royal Castle and St. Anne’s Church, which are one of the most famous places in the Old Town.
 This place of Warsaw is hiding many historical secrets.
 During World War II, around 90 percent of the Old Town area was razed to the ground.
 The reconstruction took many years, but finally, the city and people in it make it and Warsaw had earned a place on UNESCO’s World Heritage List.

 One of the most wonderful places in the city, which I left it as the last destination in your tour around Warsaw, is Old Town Market Square or (Rynek Starego Miasta).
 This place used to be Warsaw’s main square and all events and markets were held here.
 This amazing place is founded in the late 13th century and walking around the square, you can still feel the spirit of this period in the air.